Gather Friends And Family For A Fun And Easy Summer Roll Party

 - Lettuce leaves

-- Fresh herb like Thai or regular basil, mint, and cilantro
+- Fresh herbs like Thai or regular basil, mint, and cilantro

 - Proteins (optional) like shrimp, chicken, or tofu